 Skip to content

-Currently, there is international criteria for the diagnosis of rheumatic heart disease (RHD), but the significance of minor heart valve abnormalities which do not meet the criteria for RHD is unclear.
+Currently, there is international criteria for the diagnosis of rheumatic heart disease (RHD), but the significance of minor heart valve abnormalities which do not meet the criteria for RHD was unclear prior to this study.

-The study will involve assessment of children aged between 8 and 17 years from 32 remote Indigenous communities in Western Australia, Queensland and the Northern Territory.
-It will assess whether children with minor heart abnormalities develop acute rheumatic fever (ARF) or RHD over a five year period.
+The study involved assessment of children aged between 8 and 17 years from 32 remote Indigenous communities in Western Australia, Queensland and the Northern Territory.
+It assessed whether children with minor heart abnormalities develop acute rheumatic fever (ARF) or RHD over a five year period.

 The results of this project will assist the development of an improved early screening program for ARF and RHD.